aJimmer/A2-lexer/README.md

-##A lexical analyzer for A2-Lexicon programming language
+#A Lexical Analyzer for A2-Lexicon

 Author: Angel Jimenez